Karolain/asm/README.md

 ```
 npm install
 ```
-Make sure to have Node version 6 or later installed and npm version 3 or later.
+Make sure to have Node version 6 or later and npm version 3 or later installed.

 ## Preview and development build

 ```
 npm run start
 ```
-Applicatrion will be visible at localhost:8080, any changes to code will be compiled automatically.
+Application will be visible at localhost:8080, any changes to code will be compiled automatically.

 ## Build for production